Cedar Point Health Data Breach Exposes PII and PHI of 23k

 While the exact method of intrusion has not been publicly disclosed, the exposed data could be used for identity theft, financial fraud or medical identity theft.

-The breach was reported to the Massachusetts Office of Consumer Affairs and Business Regulation on Feb.
+The breach was reported to the Massachusetts Office of Consumer Affairs and Business Regulation and to the U.S. Department of Health and Human Services on Feb.
 12, 2026, and a detailed notice was posted on the company’s website.

 Cedar Point Health's response